msinton/spark-notes/parquet.md

 - Country code: Dictionary
 - Timestamp: Delta
 - Black and white text image: Run Length Encoding

+- Extensible: more encodings can be added

+#### Metadata
+Can be used to greatly reduce the IO.

+E.g `filter by age <= 20`

+There may be many **pages** of data and for each page the metadata will tell the range of data present.
+Then all pages with a age column min greater than 20 are skipped.

 #### Supported compressions
 - GZIP, SNAPPY, LZO, ZLIB